kaanari-tech/.github/profile/README.md

 We offer comprehensive solutions that tackle complex problems seamlessly.
 We focus on building advanced web and mobile applications, leveraging AI, Blockchain and analytics to deliver cutting-edge solutions

 ## 🧙 Open source repos
-At Escape, in addition to our work, we've also been developing some open-source projects.
+At Kaanari, in addition to our work, we've also been developing some open-source projects.
 Let us introduce you to all of them 🚀

 - [Fastapi Boilerplate](https://github.com/kaanari-tech/fastapi-boilerplate), FastAPI REST boilerplate for typical project.